JonEG/typo3-certifications/README.md

-# TYPO3 Certifications Study Repository
+# TYPO3 CMS Certified Developer (v13)

-This branch provides the base structure.
+This branch contains the study syllabus and notes.